Increcrazer/Quantum-Information-Toolkit/README.md

 # Quantum-information-toolkit
-code realizing "Quantum Computation and Quantum information"
+functions realizing most theory in "Quantum Computation and Quantum information" by Nielson and realizing some entanglement criteria

+see usage in the end of each file